opuindy/DevJobs-webApp/README.md

 ### What I learned
--How to work with REST API and perform CRUD operations.
--How to use Axios and error handling
+I learnty how to work with REST API and perform CRUD operations.
+I also learnt to use Axios and error handling.

 ### Continued development